immunefi-team/Bounty_Boosts/Alchemix/31447 - [SC - High] veALCX holders are able to withdraw rewards and....md

 # veALCX holders are able to withdraw rewards and vote even when their token is under cooldown

-Submitted on Sun May 19 2024 06:58:15 GMT-0400 (Atlantic Standard Time) by @xBentley for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 12:58:15 UTC by @xBentley for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31447